deepCeadeus/HNS_modern-R/README.md

 **Modern** Heart & Soul is a small modification of the original Pokémon Heart & Soul version 1.2.1 that includes missing options and features from its base game engine, Pokémon Modern Emerald.
 You can get more information about Modern Emerald at [Pokécommunity](https://www.Pokécommunity.com/showthread.php?t=494005) and at [Github](https://github.com/resetes12/pokeemerald).

 The Modern feature list is:
 - Map previews for dungeons, like FRLG and HGSS.
-Based on HGSS.
+Based on HGSS, also contains FRLG (but are unused)
 - FRLG Pokémon sprites for Gen 1, but using double animation (hand-made).
+- FRLG font and Battle Terrain.
 - Difficulty options (Easy, Normal, Hard).
 Same as Modern Emerald, it is NOT a difficulty hack-rom, it only adjusts levels, catch rates, badge boosts, and some other small stuff.
 - Removed GameFreak intro
 - Restored trading: Only in Ecruteak City Pokémon Center.
 Can trade with: Modern Emerald 3.3+, or original games.